The Ultimate Guide to Retroactive Spousal Support

 - Any hardship to the payor occasioned by a retroactive award.

 A complementary method to assess and calculate retroactive spousal support is the Spousal Support Advisory Guidelines.
-The SSAG was created by two family law professors in order to make the process of spousal support more efficient.
+The SSAG (Spousal Support Advisory Guidelines) is a more efficient way of calculating spousal support.

-The SSAG is not considered to be law, but a beneficial guideline used by judges and family lawyers when assisting clients regarding spousal support.
-After the development of the SSAG, there was an increase of general spousal support claims being followed by retroactive claims.
+The SSAG is not law, but a guideline for when courts and lawyers make decisions about spousal support.
+After the development of the SSAG, there was an increase in retroactive claims.

 Eventually, some cases raised the issue of taxes when it came to retroactive spousal support.
 The following are introduced circumstances under which a payor is allowed to deduct the lump sum payment: